+1 Premium Sale is on Friday Fair Week @ 4:00 p.m.
-- Premium Sale is on Friday Fair Week @ 4:00 p.m. - 2 Market Weigh requirements for premium sale: Market Lambs 95 # minimum Market Beef 1,000 # minimum Market Goats 50 # minimum Market Swine 220 # - 310 #. - 3 A five-dollar commission and promotional fee will be charged for each animal sold. - 4 All Grand Champion animals are required to

-- sell unless the same exhibitor has two or more.
-In that case, the exhibitor will choose which animal they will sell. - 5 General order will be: Grand Champions and Reserve Grand Champions, Purples, Blues, Reds and Whites. - 6 2018 Sale order: market beef, market swine, market goats, market sheep - 7 Each exhibitor must exhibit his own animal in the premium sale ring or have prior consent from the Fair Board. - 8 Neither the Labette County Fair Association nor members of the sale committee make any representation or assume any responsibility concerning any animal entered in this sale. - 9 The Labette County Fair 4-H and FFA Premium Sale is a terminal sale and animals auctioned through the sale are ineligible to be shown at any other 4-H or FFA Show. - 10 Any disputes or concerns relative to livestock premium sale money must be brought to the attention of the Labette County Fair Board within 90 days of the livestock sale in the respective year.
+- Market Weight requirements for premium sale: Market Lambs 95 # minimum Market Beef 1,000 # minimum Market Goats 50 # minimum Market Swine 220 # - 310 # - 3 A five-dollar commission and promotional fee will be charged for each animal sold. - 4 All Grand Champion animals are required to sell unless the same exhibitor has two or more.
+In that case, the exhibitor will choose which animal they will sell. - 5 General order will be: Grand Champions and Reserve Grand Champions, Purples, Blues, Reds and Whites. - 6 2019 Sale order: market swine, market goats, market sheep, market beef - 7 Each exhibitor must exhibit his own animal in the premium sale ring or have prior consent from the Fair Board. - 8 Neither the Labette County Fair Association nor members of the sale committee make any representation or assume any responsibility concerning any animal entered in this sale. - 9 The Labette County Fair 4-H and FFA Premium Sale is a terminal sale and animals auctioned through the sale are ineligible to be shown at any other 4-H or FFA Show. - 10 Any disputes or concerns relative to livestock premium sale money must be brought to the attention of the Labette County Fair Board within 90 days of the livestock sale in the respective year.
 All financial transactions must be completed within 90 days.
 Failure to do so will result in all transactions being considered settled.
-No exceptions. - 11 All 4H and FFA livestock exhibitors who plan to sell an animal in the livestock premium sale must record a minimum of (2) hours of volunteer time during the "Fair Year".
-The "Fair Year" coincides with the deadline for Livestock Premium Sale declaration to the Fair Secretary:

-Wednesday @ 5 PM of the Fair Week.
-As such, the 2018 "Fair Year" will end Wednesday, July 25th 2018 at 5 PM.
+No exceptions.
+Livestock sale premium and add-on base-bid money will be paid to 4-H/FFA Exhibitors via mail and be post marked no later than 45 days after the livestock premium sale. - 11 All 4H and FFA livestock exhibitors who plan to sell an animal in the livestock premium sale must record a minimum of (2) hours of volunteer time during the "Fair Year".
+The "Fair Year" coincides with the deadline for Livestock Premium Sale declaration to the Fair Secretary: Wednesday @ 5 PM of the Fair Week.
+As such, the 2019 "Fair Year" will end Wednesday, July 24th, 2019 at 5 PM.